vahidAK/PatMat/README.md

 ```

 ## 2- Mapping nanopore basecalled reads
-Here we use minimap2 to align nanopore reads to reference genome.
-You may use other tools.
+Here we use [minimap2](https://github.com/lh3/minimap2) to align nanopore reads to reference genome.
+You may use other tools such as [Winnowmap](https://github.com/marbl/Winnowmap).
 ```
 minimap2 -ax map-ont --MD -L -t <# of threads> \
   /path/to/reference.ca \